dwarvesf/playground/Use Cases/building-chatbot-agent-for-project-management-tool.md

   - 'ai'
   - 'project-management'
   - 'case-study'
-title: 'Building chatbot agent to streamline Project Management'
+title: 'Building chatbot agent to streamline project management'
 ---

 Umbrella is a project management platform tailored for athletes, musicians, creatives, and businesses alike, bringing everything from team collaboration to secure document sharing under one roof.
 As our user base grew to a substantial number of active users managing a significant volume of projects and tasks, we identified an opportunity to leverage generative AI to enhance our platform's capabilities and streamline project management workflows.